Germany: Man dies after standoff with police in Bochum – DW – 10/12/2024

 German police authorities were looking into a situation where a man died from a gunshot wound following an altercation with the police.

-Residents in the western German city of Bochum in North Rhine Westphalia called police officers on Friday afternoon when they noticed a man throwing things out of his window.
+Residents in the western German city of Bochum, in the state of North Rhine-Westphalia, called police officers on Friday afternoon when they noticed a man throwing things out of his window.

 A joint statement by the public prosecutor's office in Bochum and the Essen police headquarters said the man stepped out of his apartment when police arrived and attacked officers in the hallway with a hammer.

-Special police units were then called because officers were unsure about whether the man had more weapons.
+Special police units were called in because officers were unsure about whether the man had more weapons.

 The man, who was 32-years-old, was hit by two shots and died on the spot.